Last Updated on January 29, 2019 by Lawrence Berezin

-A required element is a bite size bit of information that a parking ticket warrior is required to enter on a parking ticket to establish a prima facie case against the driving public.
+A required element is a bite-size bit of information that a parking ticket warrior is required to enter on a parking ticket to establish a prima facie case against the driving public.
 Not all the data entered on a parking ticket is a required element.
 For example, the year, color, and VIN number of a vehicle are not required elements.
 The make, plate type, body type and place of location are required elements.

 There is a different standard of proof applied to vehicles registered in NY State versus vehicles registered out-of-state.
 For example, if a vehicle is registered in NY State, a parking ticket warrior is required to enter the month/date/year of registration.

 It has been our experience that warriors fail to enter the month/year of registration expiration when little decals are displayed on out-of-state plates.
-[Quick tip for out-of-state drivers, always make sure the warrior entered the month/year of registration expiration if it appears on the plate or windshield].
+[Quick tip for out-of-state drivers, always make sure the warrior entered the month/year of registration expiration if it seems on the plate or windshield].

 Here’s a diagram of all the required elements.
-Please note that sometimes a bite size bit of data is a required element and sometimes it’s not.
+Please note that sometimes a bite-size bit of data is a required element and sometimes it’s not.
 For example, if you receive a parking ticket for “failure to display muni-meter receipt,” the “meter number” and “operational” are not required elements.

 However, if you receive a parking ticket for overtime parking, they are required elements.